There aren’t too many people who know about this part of my life; that’s about to change.

-It was 1942 and I was crazy about Pvt.
+It was 1943 and I was crazy about Pvt.
 Roy Holmes at Fort Campbell, Kentucky.
-Every night for two weeks I snuck out to be with him.
-Then he stopped coming and I heard he’d been deployed.
+Every night for two weeks I snuck out my bedroom window to be with him.
+Then he stopped meeting me and I found out he’d been deployed.
 I was heartbroken.
-One month later I learned he was killed.
+Just one short month later I learned he was killed.
 Another month later I realized I was pregnant.

-Mama and daddy would never forgive me.
+Mama and daddy would never understand; what’s’ worse, they’d never forgive me.
 I packed some clothes and snuck out one last time.
 I caught a north-bound bus, getting off at the aptly named city of Hope, Ohio.
 Eyeing a pretty white church, I headed straight for it and rang the bell.
-I was surprised when a boyish pastor answered; he was even more surprised when I fainted in the doorway.
-When I came to I was on a sofa, the pastor and two woman standing over me.
+I was surprised when a young handsome pastor answered; he was even more surprised when I fainted in the doorway.
+When I came to I was on a sofa with the pastor and two woman standing over me.

-Speaking softly, I made up my story as I went along: “My name is Grace Holmes.
+Speaking softly, I slowly made up my story as I went along: “My name is Grace Holmes.
 My husband of five months was killed in the war.
 I have no family, no money and I’m pregnant.”
-I started to cry again – real tears of sorrow and shame.
-Handing me a tissue the pastor quietly said “Stay the night here in the parish house and in the morning we’ll sort it all out.”
+I started to cry tears of sorrow and shame.
+Handing me a tissue the pastor quietly said “There now.
+You’ve been through an awful ordeal.
+Please stay the night here in the parish house and in the morning we’ll sort it all out.”

 The next morning I found everyone in the kitchen preparing breakfast.
 “Good morning, Grace!
 Join us!
 This is our cook Anna and Peggy, our housekeeper, and I’m Richard Clark, the pastor.”
 Everyone was so welcoming!